 If something is costly but you will use it a lot then it may be worth the cost.
 A great rule of thumb is dividing the cost of the item by the amount you use it.

-For example, an expensive pair of sunglasses may seem like a waste of money but if they protect your vision and you will wear them every day for 4 months solid, then they are value for money.
+For example, an expensive pair of sunglasses may seem like a waste of money but if they protect your vision and you will wear them every day for 4 months solid, then they may be value for money.

 How will it add value to my life?